Chart Color Schemes

 Infrastructure

-Changes to local infrastructure significantly affect an area's performance.
-AreaSearch has identified 22 projects that could impact this region.
-Notable ones include Surf Lakes Yeppoon Wave Resort, Bay Plaza Redevelopment, Normanby Street Reconstruction Project, and Nautica Breeze.
-The following list details those likely most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 22 projects likely impacting the area.
+Notable projects include Surf Lakes Yeppoon Wave Resort, Bay Plaza (Keppel Bay Plaza) Redevelopment, Normanby Street Reconstruction Project, and Nautica Breeze.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.